VJADOUN2000/BrieflyAI/README.md

 ---

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+---

 **Made with ❤️ for productivity and simplicity**
-💬 *Briefly AI — Let AI read your messages, so you don’t have to.*
+💬 *Briefly AI: Let AI read your messages, so you don’t have to.*

 ---